2024 Solar Incentives Guide for Hudson, MA - Tax Credits & Rebates

 EcoWatch's Hudson, MA Solar Incentives FAQs

-If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Speaking with a representative from the company that installed your solar system, or any local Hudson solar installer, can help you learn what incentives you qualify for.
+If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Speaking with the company that installed your system, or any local Hudson solar installer, can help you learn what incentives you can apply for.

-Solar energy is a renewable energy source — by switching where you get your energy, you can help reduce the strain on our planet's resources.
-Solar panels can also lower the CO2 emissions from your home by 200 pounds yearly, or around 4,000 pounds in 20 years.
+Solar energy is a renewable energy source — by switching where you get your energy, you help lessen the strain on our planet's resources.
+A solar system can also reduce your home's CO2 emissions by 200 pounds yearly, or around 4,000 pounds in 20 years.

 Can I receive incentives both towards the initial cost of solar panels, and later as reimbursement?

-The order in which incentives are applied might vary depending on which incentives you receive but usually yes, you can receive multiple types of incentives for your solar project.
-Talk with your solar installer or a local tax professional to ensure you are claiming all the incentives you qualify for and applying them in the correct order.
+The order that incentives will be applied in could vary depending on which incentives you receive but usually yes, you can receive multiple types of incentives for your solar project.
+Talk with your solar installer or a local tax professional to make sure you are claiming all the incentives you're eligible for and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.